apache/incubator-retired-s4/website/content/doc/0.6.0/overview.md

 **Flexible deployment**:

 * By default keys are homogeneously sparsed over the cluster: helps balance the load, especially for fine grained partitioning
-* S4 also provides fine control over the partitioning
+* S4 also provides fine control over the partitioning (with Apache Helix)
 * Features automatic rebalancing

 **Modular design**:

 * both the platform and the applications are built by dependency injection, and configured through independent modules.
-* makes it easy to customize the system according to specific requirements
+* makes it **easy to customize** the system according to specific requirements
-* pluggable event serving policies: load shedding, throttling, blocking
+* pluggable event serving policies: **load shedding, throttling, blocking**

 **Dynamic and loose coupling of S4 applications**:

 * through a pub-sub mechanism
 * makes it easy to:
-** assemble subsystems into larger systems
+	* assemble subsystems into larger systems
-** reuse applications
+	* reuse applications
-** separate pre-processing
+	* separate pre-processing
-** provision, control and update subsystems independently
+	* provision, control and update subsystems independently

 **[Fault tolerant](fault_tolerance)**

-* *Fail-over* mechanism for high availability
+* **Fail-over** mechanism for high availability
-* *Checkpointing and recovery* mechanism for minimizing state loss
+* **Checkpointing and recovery** mechanism for minimizing state loss

 **Pure Java**: statically typed, easy to understand, to refactor, and to extend